Leon Baker

 Essendon Football Club then recruited Baker in 1984 where he played until 1988.
 A dual premiership player, Baker held down the centreman position in both the 1984 and 1985 grand finals.
 He came second in the club's fairest and best award for both years.
 Baker remained with the Bombers until the end of the 1988 season with injuries hampering his career toward the end.
 Swan Districts named Baker in their team of the century.
 Baker began coaching after retirement and has coached Gippsland club, Maffra and The Port Douglas Crocodiles in 1993.

+In 2025, Baker was named at Number 9 in Don The Stat's Top 100 Essendon Players Since 1980.